davidtkeane/python-command-line-chat-gpt/README.md

 1. Clone the repository: `git clone https://github.com/davidtkeane/python-command-line-chat-gpt.git`
 2. Install the required dependencies using pip: `pip install -r requirements.txt`
+3. FYI - I had to manually type pip3 install openai and pip3 install direnv also as I was getting an error even when i used pip install -r requirements.txt
-3. Add your own OpenAi API key to your .env file, but first rename test.env to .env to make this work.`https://platform.openai.com/`
+4. Add your own OpenAi API key to your .env file, but first rename test.env to .env to make this work.`https://platform.openai.com/`
-4. Free for a certain time, then 5 Euros a month, but I have had this for a few months now and I have only clocked up €1.87 cents so far.
+5. Free for a certain time, then 5 Euros a month, but I have had this for a few months now and I have only clocked up €1.87 cents so far.
 I use `https://chat.openai.com/` for most work, but love using my terminal and console!
-5. Go run the file, see below. 🍔
+6. Go run the file, see below. 🍔

 ## Usage